nilearn/nilearn/doc/building_blocks/manipulating_mr_images.rst

 Niimg-like objects
 -------------------

+Often, nilearn functions take as input parameters what we call "Niimg-like objects:

-**Niimg:** Niimg (pronounce ni-image) is a common term used in Nilearn.
-A Niimg-like object can either be:
+**Niimg:** A Niimg-like object can either be:

   * a file path to a Nifti or Analyse image
   * any object exposing ``get_data()`` and ``get_affine()`` methods, for